AGcoder1905/NexusOS/README.md

-# 🌌 NexusOS
+# NexusOS

-Welcome to NexusOS, a personal web-based "operating system" built using HTML and CSS.
+Welcome to NexusOS, this is a webOS that i built using HTML and CSS.

-This is my first step in building a custom personal OS-style website that represents me, my interests, and my coding journey.
+The start up screen is my first step in building this webOS that represents me.

+In the next project this os will be a full working webOS

 ---